CosmOS-Creators/docs/sites/demo/dataExchangeInterface/channel.rst

 2. Configure or add new channel
 ``````````````````````````````````
-- Name of the channel is set to xCore_channel, this is the name of the channel which will be used to generate channel identifier used in for the channel read and write operations.
+- Name of the channel is set to xCore_channel, this is the name of the channel which will be used to generate channel identifier used in the channel send and reply operations.
 - Send pool size is set to 32 Bytes, this parameter defines the size of send pool array mapped in the operating system memory that is used during send operation.
 - Reply pool size is set to 32 Bytes, this parameter defines the size of reply pool array mapped in the operating system memory that is used during reply operation.
 - List of threads which have reply access to this channel contains channel_xCore_server_CM7 which means that this thread is reply (server) thread for this channel.